RomainBoiret/CantanGame.html/README.md

 2. Start a new game and follow the on-screen prompts to set up players.
 3. Play with others by taking turns on the same device, interacting through a click-based interface.

-Since this is a static website, no hosting or server setup is required.
+Since this is a static site, no hosting or server setup is required.
 Simply open the game in a browser and start playing!

 ## Contributing

 Contributions are welcome!
 To contribute:
 1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

 Before contributing, make sure to follow the code formatting guidelines provided in the `.vscode/settings.json` file.
 Additionally, Super Linter will verify code quality for all pull requests.